Make-Magazine/makehub/wp-content/plugins/lazy-loading-responsive-images/readme.txt

 There is a textarea in the plugin settings where you can insert custom settings for the lazysizes config.

 == Changelog ==

+= 8.1.0 – 29.03.2021 =

+**Added**

+- Support for input elements of type `image`.

+= 8.0.0 – 22.03.2021 =

+**Removed**

+- Processing of `wp_get_attachment_image`, introduced in 7.2.0.
+I just noticed that processing that filter by default may break cases where a wrapper element has the `skip-lazy` class to disable lazy loading for contained media elements.
+Lazy Loader is not aware of this when processing `wp_get_attachment_image`, because it cannot check the parent elements.
+If you want to process that filter with Lazy Loader, you can enter it in the settings field for additional filters.

+= 7.2.3 – 17.03.2021 =

+**Fixed**

+- Stop processing embeds, because the lazysizes script is not loaded in the iframe and so the image in the embed can not be lazy loaded.

+= 7.2.2 – 17.03.2021 =

+**Fixed**

+- Duplicate images in Ultimate Addons for Elementor widget – thanks @kaggdesign.

+= 7.2.1 – 09.03.2021 =

+**Fixed**

+- Missing JS files in SVN repo.

+= 7.2.0 – 08.03.2021 =

+Tested with WordPress 5.7.

+**Added**

+* Process `wp_get_attachment_image` filter that was added in WordPress 5.6.

+**Changed**

+* Updated lazysizes and its plugins to 5.3.0.

+**Fixed**

+* Use same escaped version of SVG placeholder for `src` and `srcset` to fix a HTML validation error.

+= 7.1.0 – 04.11.2020 =

+**Changed**

+* Add timestamp of file modification as version query string to Lazy Loader JS files instead of WordPress version.

+**Fixed**

+* Problem with Lazy Loader being active in Oxygen Builder editor.

+= 7.0.0 – 10.08.2020 =

+If you depend on the aspectratio script of lazysizes somehow that came with the plugin, this release has a breaking change: it removes the aspectratio option (and the script) because it uses inline SVGs as placeholders that have the same effect without needing the aspectratio script.

+**Added**

+* Disable core lazy load funcionality that comes with WP 5.5.
+* `lazy_loader_attrs_to_strip_from_fallback_elem` filter that allows to provide an array of HTML attributes that should be stripped from the fallback element in the `noscript` element.

+**Changed**

+* If `width` and `height` attributes are present, the plugin uses an inline SVG to prevent content reflow – thanks to WP.org user lozula.
+* Updated lazysizes and its extensions to version 5.2.2.

+**Fixed**

+* Problems with inline HTML comments in `script` tags.
+To fix that. inline script elements are no longer wrapped in HTML comments during markup processing to hide them from the parser.
+That was necessary for `DOMDocument()` but is not needed when using `Masterminds\HTML5()` (what Lazy Loader does).

+**Removed**

+* Aspectratio option.
+The change with the inline SVG makes that obsolete.

 = 6.0.1 – 01.05.2020 =